Teach With Hazardous Harold

 Harold is not a perfect hero.

 He is curious, enthusiastic, and often a little overconfident.
-His attempts to solve problems frequently lead to spectacular mishaps — but through these misadventures he learns valuable lessons about responsibility, empathy, friendship, and decision making.
+His attempts to solve problems frequently lead to spectacular mishaps. — but he learns valuable lessons about responsibility, empathy, friendship, and decision making.

 Students quickly recognise something of themselves in Harold.
 His mistakes feel real, his intentions are good, and the consequences of his actions create meaningful moments for reflection and discussion.